rlucente-se-jboss/asc-demo/readme.txt

 properly patched directory of runtimes for JBDS to use for both Drools and jBPM.

-To use this, edit the demo.conf file and make sure the "dist" directory contains the following files:
+To use this, make sure the "dist" directory contains the following files:

     jboss-bpms-installer-6.0.3.GA-redhat-1.jar
     jboss-bpms-6.0.3.GA-redhat-1-deployable-generic.zip